-Finding the best way from A to B is easy if you can draw a straight line between the points on a piece of paper.
-However, when point A is your phone and point B is a random website on the internet, things are a bit more complicated; In order for your phone to find it’s way to the website, Border Gateway Protocol (BGP) was created.
+BGP stands for Border Gateway Protocol, which enables us to use the internet as we’re used to.
+How?
+Imagine you’re trying to find the best way from A to B. This is easy if you can draw a straight line between the points on a piece of paper.
+However, when point A is your phone and point B is a random website on the internet, things are a bit more complicated.
+In order for your phone to find its way to the website, Border Gateway Protocol (BGP) was created.

 If you ever type in “What is BGP” in Wikipedia, you’ll get the following answer:

 “Border Gateway Protocol (BGP) is a standardized exterior gateway protocol designed to exchange routing and reachability information among autonomous systems (AS) on the Internet.
 BGP is classified as a path-vector routing protocol, and it makes routing decisions based on paths, network policies, or rule-sets configured by a network administrator.”